VM size: Performance best practices for SQL Server on Azure VMs

 High performing SQL Server workloads often need larger amounts of memory, IOPS, and throughput without the higher vCore counts.

 Most OLTP workloads are application databases driven by large numbers of smaller transactions.
 With OLTP workloads, only a small amount of the data is read or modified, but the volumes of transactions driven by user counts are much higher.
-It is important to have the SQL Server memory available to cache plans, store recently accessed data for performance, and ensure physical reads can be read into memory quickly.
+It's important to have the SQL Server memory available to cache plans, store recently accessed data for performance, and ensure physical reads can be read into memory quickly.

 These OLTP environments need higher amounts of memory, fast storage, and the I/O bandwidth necessary to perform optimally.